blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 Asset Chain Parameters
 **********************

-For instructions on how to create an assetchain see :doc:`create-Komodo-Assetchain`

 For examples see :doc:`example-asset-chains`

 -ac_name
 ========

 This is the ticker symbol for the coin you wish to create.
-It is recommended to use only numbers and uppercase letters.
+We recommended it consist only of numbers and uppercase letters.

 -ac_supply
 ==========

 This is the amount of premined coins you would like the chain to have.

 The node that sets ``-gen`` during the creation process will mine these coins in the genesis block.

-If this is not set, ``-ac_reward`` must be set, and the default value of 10 coins will be used.
+If ``-ac_supply`` is not set, ``-ac_reward`` must be set, and the default value of 10 coins will be used.
 If ``-ac_pubkey`` is set, the  premined coins will be mined to the address of the corresponding pubkey.
 This parameter should be set to a whole number without any decimals places.
 This should be to set to less than ``2000000000`` to avoid 64 bit overflows.

 Note: An additional fraction of a coin will be added to this based on the chain's parameters.
 This is used by nodes to verify the genesis block.
 For example, the DEX chain's ``-ac_supply`` parameter is set to ``999999``, but in reality the genesis block was ``999999.13521376``.